Climate Change Research

 Extreme global temperatures

 The planet’s average surface temperature has risen about two degrees Fahrenheit since the late 19th century.
-Most of the warming occurred in the past 35 years, with 16 of the 17 warmest years on record occurring since 2001.
-2016 was the warmest year on record; eight of the 12 months were the warmest on record for those respective months.
+Since 2001, 22 of the 23 warmest years on record have occurred.
+This includes every year from 2010 onwards, which have all ranked among the hottest years globally.
+2024 was the warmest year on record.
+Six of the 12 months were the warmest ever recorded for their respective months.
+These months were January, February, March, April, June, and September.

 In 1950, record lows and record high temperatures over the course of the year were equal.
-Over the last decade, record high temperatures happened twice as often as record low temperatures.
+In 2015-2025, record high temperatures happened twice as often as record low temperatures.

 Many of the deadliest heat waves in recorded history have happened since 2000.
 Heat fatalities in the period 2000-2010 were up more than 2,000% compared to the previous decade, according to the World Meteorological Organization.
 Heat waves are one of the deadliest kinds of natural disaster in the US and kill more people in cities annually than hurricanes, lightning, tornadoes, and floods combined.